Summer Music Festival Rundown

 No matter if you’re going to criss-cross the country for music festivals in 2019 or stay local and catch a few smaller weekend shows, you’re probably going to see some great acts and hear some great music.

-If you’re traveling with buddies or dealing with cash, you might want to take advantage of SoFi Money’s p2p transfers and unlimited ATM fee reimbursements (subject to change) to help make paying for the journey a little more seamless.
+If you’re traveling with buddies or dealing with cash, you might want to take advantage of SoFi Checking and Savings’s p2p transfers and unlimited ATM fee reimbursements (subject to change) to help make paying for the journey a little more seamless.

-Learn more about the SoFi Money cash management account today.
+Learn more about the SoFi Checking and Savings checking and savings account today.